-PDA Electronic Fire and Security Systems SCQF level 6
+PDA Installing and Maintaining Electronic Fire and Security Systems SCQF level 6

 This subject will not have alternative assessment guidance for session 2023-24.
 You should refer to the Group Award/Unit specifications for detailed delivery and assessment information.
 For general support on delivery and assessment see the HNVQ assessment guidance 2023-24.

-The PDA in Electronic Fire and Security Systems at SCQF level 6 has been developed in partnership with employers and industry to formalise and standardise training in this sector, for Scotland.
+The PDA in Installing and Maintaining Electronic Fire and Security Systems at SCQF level 6 has been developed in partnership with employers and the industry representative body so it is suitable for the current sector.

 It will help employers meet skills gaps and provide continuing professional development for staff, while learners will gain knowledge and skills needed for progression in the workplace.

-• those within the security industry who may wish to upskill and acquire a formal qualification in Electronic Fire and Security Systems
+• those within the security industry who may wish to upskill and acquire a formal qualification in installing electronic fire and security systems

 In addition to evidence of attained qualifications, centres may wish to consider using a pre-entry test and interview to ensure that each prospective learner has sufficient academic ability and the appropriate personal qualities to achieve the award.